Rules & Expectations for 2021-22

 Mercy High School reserves the right to determine which actions fail to meet the Mercy High School Code of Conduct and the Christian philosophy that is encouraged within our mission statement.
 Failure to act in a way that is suitable of a Mercy High School parent may result in a warning, revocation of a parent/ guardian’s privilege to attend or participate in school activities or student and family dismissal from the school depending on the severity of the offense.

 Students of Mercy High School are expected to be women of character who exhibit and uphold the Christian values set forth in our mission statement at all times.
 Students of Mercy act as ambassadors of Mercy High School 24 hours a day, seven days a week, 365 days a year, and they are expected to conduct themselves in accordance with school policy at all times, regardless of whether they are on or off campus.
 Students are expected to refrain from activities that can be defined as illegal, immoral, unhealthy, or highly inappropriate.
 Students will be held responsible for all of their actions that contradict either the values set forth in our mission statement or the policies and procedures set forth in our student/parent handbook.
 Students will be held accountable for their actions and words, both written and verbal, through consequences deemed appropriate by the school’s administration.
-These consequences can include, but are not limited to: a Reading and Reflection Group session, suspension, removal from school extracurricular activities, and expulsion.
+These consequences can include, but are not limited to, a Reflection Group session, suspension, removal from school extracurricular activities, and expulsion.

 The intent of Mercy High School’s Code of Conduct is to encourage students to develop themselves as women of character and integrity who live their lives displaying the same Christian values that Catherine McAuley originally built her mission upon.